nerdfiles/douadevops/ii.md

 Consider `p`<sub><code>n</code></sub>:

-    p₁ = All rights are economically realized. p₂ = An autocratic ruler exists.
+    p₁ = All rights are economically realized.

+    p₂ = An autocratic ruler exists.

+    p₃ = Some other Force, F, besides G created the law. ("Force" below will be defined in terms of
+                                                          impulses that
+                                                          represent future
+                                                          constraints/relationships)

-    p₃ = Some other force besides G created the law. p₄ = The world's economically free, non-governmental agents produce more moral evil than moral goodness such that their freedom is not worth the cost.
+    p₄ = The world's economically free, non-governmental agents produce more moral evil than moral goodness such that their freedom is not worth the cost.

     p₅ = Every economically free, non-governmental agent always does the morally wrong thing.

     p₆ = Gratuitous injustice exists.

 How is *contingent a priority* useful to cryptography?
 Saul Kripke's concept